ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/niu/repro-vis/20240828-triveni5/index.md

 ---
 Hello everyone!

 I'm Triveni, a Master's student in Computer Science at Northern Illinois University (NIU).
-I'm excited to share my progress on the OSRE 2024 project [Categorize Differences in Reproduced Visualizations](https://ucsc-ospo.github.io/project/osre24/niu/repro-vis/) focusing on data visualization reproducibility.
-Working under the mentorship of [David Koop](https://ucsc-ospo.github.io/author/david-koop/), I've made some significant strides and faced some interesting challenges.
+I'm excited to share my progress on the OSRE 2024 project [Categorize Differences in Reproduced Visualizations](/project/osre24/niu/repro-vis/) focusing on data visualization reproducibility.
+Working under the mentorship of [David Koop]{{% mention dakoop %}}, I've made some significant strides and faced some interesting challenges.

 # Reproducibility in data visualization